Tomella/elvis-placenames/documentation/runbook.md

 ## System backup and restore
 ### Backup requirements

 No backups are required except for the code base maintained in git.
-There is no dynamic content or storage assiciated with this application.
+There is no dynamic content or storage assiciated with this application that is definitive.
+The data maintained in this app is exracted via scheduled jobs to be extracted from two PostGres tables maintained by NLIG.
-All is delegated to FME server.

 ## Monitoring and alerting
 ### Log aggregation solution